grafana/grafana/contribute/architecture/services.md

 ### Commands

-A command is a request for an change to be made.
-Unlike an event, a command can be declined by the handler for that command.
+A command is a request for an actions to be taken.
+Unlike an event's fire-and-forget approach, a command can fail as it is handled.
 The handler will then return an error.

 > Because we request an operation to be performed, command are written in imperative mood, such as `CreateFolderCommand`, and `DeletePlaylistCommand`.